Algae: what kind you have and how to fix it

 Looks like: Hard green dots on glass, slow-growing plant leaves (anubias, java fern), and hardscape.
 Doesn't form filaments.
 Feels gritty when you scrape it.

 Cause: Low phosphate relative to light.
-GSA appears when phosphate bottoms out while light and other nutrients are adequate.
-Common in tanks that don't dose phosphate separately, or that use phosphate-removing filter media.
+GSA appears when phosphate bottoms out while light and other nutrients stay adequate.
+Common in tanks that don't dose phosphate separately, or that run phosphate-removing filter media.

 Fix: Dose phosphate.
-KH2PO4 (monopotassium phosphate) is the standard dry salt.
-Target 1-2 ppm PO4 in the water column, dosed 2-3 times per week.
-In a tank with the EI (Estimative Index) dosing method running, GSA rarely appears because phosphate is always in excess.
-Scrape existing spots off the glass with a razor blade; on plant leaves, remove the affected leaves since GSA doesn't come off soft tissue easily.
+Monopotassium phosphate (KH2PO4) is the usual dry powder.
+A common planted-tank target is one to two ppm of phosphate in the water column, replenished two or three times a week.
+In a tank running the EI (Estimative Index) method, GSA rarely appears because phosphate stays in excess.
+Scrape existing spots off the glass with a razor blade; on plant leaves, cut away the affected leaves, since GSA doesn't lift off soft tissue easily.

 Black beard algae (BBA)